 The Bad And The Beautiful (1952)

 Sometimes we find pearls, precious gems we never knew were there.
-At the same time we expose the persons who are perfectly happy to accept things as they have been handed down to them, revealing them for what they are: idle minds and petty tyrants.
+At the same time we expose the persons who are perfectly happy to accept things as they’ve been handed down to them, revealing them for what they are: idle minds and petty tyrants.

 Inherit The Wind (1960)

-But a word to the wise: if you have already screwed up, getting to the bottom of things will be one hell of a drag.
+But a word to the wise: if you’ve already screwed up, getting to the bottom of things will be one hell of a drag.

 The Hangover (2009)